JobService/job-service/job-service-scheduled-executor/README.md

 by the Job Service Scheduled Executor to check whether it should reroute a message to a staging queue or not.
 Only messages destined for target queues that match this pattern will be rerouted to staging queues.
 `default`: ^(?>dataprocessing-.*-in|ingestion-batch-in|data-enrichment-batch-in|appresources-worker-in|ajp-worker-in)$

-- `CAF_WMP_USE_TARGET_QUEUE_CAPACITY_TO_REROUTE`
-`description`: Only applies when `CAF_WMP_ENABLED` is true.
-Determines whether the Job Service Scheduled Executor should use the target queue's capacity when making a decision on whether to reroute a message.
-If true, a message will only be rerouted to a staging queue if the target queue does not have capacity for it.
-If false, a message will **always** be rerouted to a staging queue, irregardless of the target queue's capacity.
-`default`: false

-- `CAF_WMP_KUBERNETES_NAMESPACES`
-`description`: Used to specify the Kubernetes namespaces, comma separated, in which to search for a worker's labels.
-These labels contain information about each worker's target queue, such as its name and maximum length.
-A non-null and non-empty value must be provided for this environment variable if `CAF_WMP_USE_TARGET_QUEUE_CAPACITY_TO_REROUTE` is true.
-If `CAF_WMP_USE_TARGET_QUEUE_CAPACITY_TO_REROUTE` is false, this environment variable is not used.
-`default`: None

-- `CAF_WMP_KUBERNETES_LABEL_CACHE_EXPIRY_MINUTES`
-`description`: Used to specify the 'expire after write' minutes after which a Kubernetes label that has been added to the cache should be removed.
-Set this to 0 to disable caching.
-Only used when `CAF_WMP_USE_TARGET_QUEUE_CAPACITY_TO_REROUTE` is true.
-If
-`CAF_WMP_USE_TARGET_QUEUE_CAPACITY_TO_REROUTE` is false, this environment variable is not used.
-`default`: 60